SenSecurity/Founding/README.md

 - Randomly generated encryption keys on every run

 **The tool has the following features for Executing the Payload:**
-- Supports Executes the Shellcode utilizing Asynchronous Procedure Calls
+- Supports executes the Shellcode utilizing Asynchronous Procedure Calls

-- Supports Executes the Shellcode utilizing Asynchronous Procedure Calls with a Remote Debug Process
+- Supports executes the Shellcode utilizing Asynchronous Procedure Calls with a Remote Debug Process

-- Supports Executes the Shellcode utilizing Asynchronous Procedure Calls with a Remote Suspended Process
+- Supports executes the Shellcode utilizing Asynchronous Procedure Calls with a Remote Suspended Process

-- Supports Executes the Shellcode utilizing Callback function EnumThreadWindows
+- Supports executes the Shellcode utilizing Callback function EnumThreadWindows

-- Supports Executes the Shellcode utilizing Local Mapping and Thread in Suspend State
+- Supports executes the Shellcode utilizing Local Mapping and Thread in Suspend State

 ## Usage